microsoft/app-innovation-workshop/Walkthrough Guide/05 Web API/README.md

 From within your new Resource Group, do the following:
 * Click "Add" in the top bar.
-* Search for "App Sercvice Plan"
+* Search for "App Service Plan"

  ![Search for App Service Plan](Assets/AddNewAppServicePlan.png)

  ![Create new App Service Plan](Assets/CreateNewAppServicePlan.png)

- The process for creating an App Service Plan is straight forward but you have a couple of decisions to make.
+ The process for creating an App Service Plan is straightforward but you have a couple of decisions to make.
 The first decision is where is the service going to run.
 In a production environment, the correct answer would be "near your end user".
 In development, we'd want our app running "Close to the developers".
 You'll have lots of options for where to deploy the plan, so give some thought about where most requests will be coming from and pick a location that's as close as possible.

  ![Create new App Service Plan](Assets/ConfigureAppServicePlan.png)

  The second decision you'll have to make is what to run the service on; also known as the Pricing tier.
 If you Click View all, you will see you have lots of choices.
 F1 Free and D1 Shared, for example, run on shared resources and are CPU limited.
 You should avoid these as the service will stop responding when you are over the CPU quota.
-That leaves Basic, Standard and Premium.
+That leaves Basic, Standard, and Premium.
 Basic has no automatic scaling and can run up to 3 instances - perfect for development tasks.
 Standard and Premium both have automatic scaling, automatic backups, and large amounts of storage; they differ in features: the number of sites or instances you can run on them, for example.
 Finally, there is a number after the plan.
 This tells you how big the virtual machine is that the plan is running on.
-The numbers differ by number of cores and memory.
+The numbers differ by the number of cores and memory.

-For our purposes, an B1 Basic site is enough to run this  workshop project.
+For our purposes, a B1 Basic site is enough to run this workshop project.
 More complex development projects should use something in the Standard range of pricing plans.
 Production apps should be set up in Standard or Premium pricing plans.

 Once you have created your app service plan and saved it, Click "Create".